Skip to Content

 The Southeast should prepare, too.
 Helene will also be exceptionally large and powerful and impact an area far beyond Florida.
 Torrential rain, strong winds capable of causing significant power outages and the threat of tornadoes will stretch into the region.

-At least 3,000 members of the Florida National Guard are ready to assist with storm efforts and the Florida State Guard has been activated, DeSantis confirmed at a press conference Tuesday.
+At least 3,000 members of the Florida National Guard are ready to assist with storm efforts and the Florida State Guard has been activated, DeSantis confirmed at a news conference Tuesday.
 Additionally, the state has “hundreds of Starlinks” to deploy in case internet access is lost, according to DeSantis.

 Tropical storm-force wind gusts could begin as early as Wednesday afternoon for the Florida Keys and spread northward, reaching much of the Peninsula by Thursday morning at the earliest.
 Hurricane-force wind gusts could follow closely behind for many coastal areas.